dpopkov/learnee/jstmlsf5/README.md

 ### 4 - Spring MVC
 * Using Maven WAR and Maven Cargo Plugins with Tomcat.
 * Setup Dispatcher Servlet.
-* Using @Controller, @GetMapping and @ResponseBody for a simple controller.
+* Using @Controller, @GetMapping, @PostMapping and @ResponseBody for a simple controller.
 * Use ViewResolver for mapping a view name to a real jsp file.
 * Using Model and @ModelAttribute annotation.
 * Using @Service annotation.
 * Using @RequestParam annotation.
+* Using Spring forms.

 ### 3 - Using Lombok